 EPA recently added 6 new sites to the National Priorities List under the Superfund program during the spring of 2019.
 Cyanide, Lead, Tetrachloroethene (PCE), Trichloroethylene (TCE), 1,2-dichloroethylene (DCE), vinyl chloride, and Polychlorinated Biphenyls (PCBs) are just some of the toxic chemicals found at the newly designated sites.
 Our team is working around the clock to analyze each situation and put together articles and videos explaining how each site can impact your drinking water.
 Make sure to follow along and subscribe to our Twitter, Facebook, and Youtube as we discuss where each site is located and the contaminants that are present.

 Hazardous waste and designated Superfund sites almost always end up affecting drinking water sources.
 Over periods of time, toxic sludge and vapor plumes at these abandoned hazardous waste sites seep into groundwater.
 The concern to humans is that the same contaminated groundwater is commonly used as a drinking source for a community.
 In fact, all 6 of the recently designated Superfund sites involve some sort of groundwater contamination.
 Many of the toxic chemicals found at Superfund sites are either known carcinogens or extremely toxic.

 Sources of Contaminants

-As previously stated, EPA detected several hazardous chemicals at each of the sites.
+As previously stated, the EPA detected several hazardous chemicals at each of the federal Superfund sites.
 The most common being Tetrachloroethene (PCE), which is commonly used by dry cleaning facilities.
 EPA also detected Trichloroethylene (TCE) which is an industrial solvent, typically used as a metal degreaser as well as a refrigerant in older refrigerators.
 Polychlorinated Biphenyls (PCBs) which were historically used in electrical manufacturing.
 Cyanide, lead, chromium 6, and mercury, were among some of the other toxic contaminants that EPA detected.